 Our readiness posture changes from time to time, sometimes according to a schedule and sometimes depending on circumstances or events.
 (Note that we are not always able to publicly post changes in our readiness posture.)
 Here are the definitions:

-- Standby: our usual readiness posture, where we are subject to mobilization and deployment with a 12-hour notice.
+- Standby: our usual readiness posture, where we are subject to mobilization and deployment with a 24-hour notice.
 Our personnel go about their non-DMAT routines as usual.

-- On-Call: for 3-4 pre-determined months of the year we move to a higher readiness level where we are subject to recall and deployment with an 8-hr notice.
+- On-Call: for 3-4 pre-determined months of the year we move to a higher readiness level where we are subject to recall and deployment with a 12-hr notice.
 We prepare a day-by-day roster, monitor the news, prepare our families and employers, and do other advance work to meet this shorter deployment timeframe.

 - Advisory: we are monitoring a particular event.
-Does not necessarily imply a change in expected deployment time or any preperatory work.
+Does not necessarily imply a change in expected deployment time or any preperatory work, but sometimes we do a bit of behind-the-scenes preparatory work to move ourselves from a 12-hr to an 8-hr readiness posture.

 - Activated-in-Place: personnel have been mobilized and are on active duty (federally paid) status, but not yet deployed.
 They may be staged at a specific location here in the Bay Area, or we may allow them to stay at home or other nearby location awaiting instructions.
 In this status we are expected to be able to deploy within 2 hours.